• Home

 defending debt suit

-When you’re sued on an old debt, it’s easy to imagine appearing in court to tell the judge your side of the story.
+When you’re sued on an old debt, it’s easy to imagine appearing on the court date to tell the judge your side of the story.
 You imagine the judge considering your argument and challenging the other side to prove otherwise.
-It’s a comforting image, but it will never happen if you haven’t taken the first step in […]
+It’s a comforting image, but it will never happen if you haven’t taken the first […]

-Filed Under: Consumer Rights Tagged With: collection, court, lawsuit, sued
+Filed Under: Debt Collection Rights, Featured Tagged With: collection, court, lawsuit, sued

 Does THIS Violate My Bankruptcy Discharge?